hbowie/practopian-v3/commonplace-book/Only a Human Being.md

 Author: Albert Einstein

 Date: 18 September 1896

+Tags: cultural evolution, humanism

 Work Title: The Collected Papers of Albert Einstein

 Work Type: unknown

 Work Minor Title:  My Future Plans

+Work Link:

+Work Id:

+Work Pages:

+Work Rights:

+Work Rights Holder:

+Publisher:

+Publisher City:

 Date Added: 2010-08-15 09:16:17 -0700

 Body:

 I am by heritage a Jew, by citizenship a Swiss, and by makeup a human being, and <em>only</em> a human being, without any special attachment to any state or national entity whatsoever.